mattia-ficarelli/azure_functionapps/README.md

 # azure_functionapps

-Space to develop Azure Functions for use in ETL
+Personal space to develop Azure Functions for use in Azure Data Factory ETL pipelines.
+DevOps .yaml pipeline used to push and deploy functions to Azure Enviroments.